 Wearing masks, student-athletes in grades 9-12 began varsity and JV winter team practices on November 10.
 We began practices for grades 7-8 on November 23.
 Basketball teams began intramural competitions in December, as swimming and diving began virtual competitions against other schools.

-We remain in the process of evaluating protocols around opening up all our teams to interscholastic competitive play.
-The Tidewater Conference of Independent Schools, in which NA competes, recently met to finalize details for the winter sports season.
+The Tidewater Conference of Independent Schools, in which NA competes, met early this school year to finalize details for athletics.
 All schools in the TCIS have agreed, per a joint statement, “to adhere to risk mitigation protocols, to prioritize participation over competitive standings, and to maintain mutual trust and communication among our schools in the interest of serving the health and safety of our student-athletes.”

-- Girls and Boys Cross Country (V, JV)
+- Girls and Boys Track and Field (V, JV)

 |Cullen Campbell||Golf||UNC Wilmington|